 Based on insights from over a decade of implementation and the most recent evidence and scientific findings, the Dance4Life Empowerment Model is developed by and for young people.
 The core of our model is the Journey4Life, a curriculum that is delivered by trained peer leaders called Champions4Life who empower young people rather than educate them.
 We also know it’s not enough to empower young people as a stand-alone intervention; they also need access to youth friendly services and fewer structural barriers to their well-being.
 So we strictly select franchisees with a strong track record of working on these issues, either themselves or within networks, alliances and partnerships.

-For young people to practice healthy and safe sexual behavior, they have to form intentions to change their behavior and take personal leadership in their sexual life.
+For young people to practice healthy and safe sexual behaviour, they have to form intentions to change their behavior and take personal leadership over their sexual lives.
 The core determinants for these intentions to be formed are:

 - Building confidence;

 - Creating gender equal attitudes and;